philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

   productivity, you're fomenting resentment."
 * Offices should use "library rules": quiet, focused.

-## No "fakecations" -- encourage full disconnection.

 ## The wrong time for real time

 * "Following group chat at work is like being in an all-day meeting with random participants and no agenda.
 It's completely exhausting."
-* If it's an important decision to make, first "write it up", which moves it out of chat.
+* If it's an important decision to make, first "write it up," which moves it out of chat.
 * People will always misuse chat.
 Chat is only good for urgent communication, handling crises, and 1:1 collaboration.

 ## "Dreadlines"

 * Delivery dates should either be flexible, or the scope of what gets delivered should be flexible.
-* A deadline with a flexible scope invites pushback, compromises, and tradeoffs-- all ingredients in healthy, calm projects.
-Its' when you try to fix both scope and time that you have a recipe for dread and overwork.
+* A deadline with a flexible scope invites pushback, compromises, and tradeoffs -- all ingredients in healthy, calm projects.
+It's when you try to fix both scope and time that you have a recipe for dread and overwork.

 ## Don't be a knee jerk